mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 ### Possible Flaws in the Availability Model

-- For every potential transmission contact event it stands to reason that the probability of the events recipient being susceptible would be proportional to the number of susceptible persons within the total population
+- For every potential transmission contact event, it stands to reason that the probability of the event recipient being susceptible would be proportional to the number of susceptible persons within the total population
 - The disease should have an easier time spreading within a largely susceptible population and a harder time as the target pool shrinks
 - The current model does not do this, it provides a uniform degree of spreading difficulty to the model at all ratios of susceptible-to-non-susceptible (currently there is no difficulty beyond the initial beta value)